-A matrix is called {\em row {\rm (resp.} column) stochastic} if it is nonnegative and each row (resp. column) sum is equal to~$1$.
-A matrix is called {\em doubly stochastic}, if it is both row and column stochastic.
-The set of all $n \times n$ row, column or doubly stochastic matrices is denoted by $\Omega_n^{row}, \Omega^{col}_n, \Omega_n$, respectively.
+A matrix is {\em row stochastic} (resp. {\em column stochastic}) if it is nonnegative and each row (resp. column) sum equals to~$1$.
+A matrix is {\em doubly stochastic} if it is both row and column stochastic.
+The sets of all $n \times n$ row, column and doubly stochastic matrices are denoted by $\Omega_n^{row}, \Omega^{col}_n$ and $\Omega_n$, respectively.
 Similarly, the set of all $n\times m$ column stochastic matrices is denoted by $\Omega^{col}_{n, m}$.

 The classical Birkhoff–von Neumann Theorem shows that $\Omega_n$ is the convex hull of $P(n)$.